Lyme Literate Doctor: What Does It Really Take?

 Why This Definition Matters

-Many of these presentations are well documented in the medical literature, yet they are often minimized, reframed, or excluded from routine Lyme disease evaluations.
+Many of these presentations are documented in the medical literature but are often minimized or excluded from routine Lyme disease evaluations.

 A Lyme literate doctor does not abandon evidence-based medicine.
 Instead, they recognize the limitations of current diagnostics, the variability of immune response, and the biological plausibility of persistent or relapsing illness in a subset of patients.

-Lyme literacy, therefore, is not about ideology—it is about clinical breadth, intellectual humility, and the willingness to engage diagnostic uncertainty without prematurely dismissing patients.
+Lyme literacy is not about ideology—it is about clinical breadth, intellectual humility, and the willingness to engage diagnostic uncertainty without prematurely dismissing patients.

 Clinical Takeaway